 When I was introduced to Mrs. Funnybones – the book, I was told that it’s a rather simple read yet has a lot that resonates with every Indian woman/mother.
 I read this book on supposed vacation at my parents’ place, which actually turned out to be just a change of location because I was still running around the entire house trying to keep track of what my kids were up to.
-Yet this vacation and alone time with my kids is turning out to be significant for me because I am occupied the entire day just looking after them.
-I have no distractions in terms of my other roles as a wife, a daughter-in-law, an employee working from home etc.
+Yet this vacation and alone time with my kids turned out to be significant for me because I was occupied the entire day just looking after them.
+I had no distractions in terms of my other roles as a wife, a daughter-in-law, an employee working from home etc.

 Well, I put both my angels to bed early last night so that I could spare some time to read this interesting take of a star kid, a star wife and hopefully a star mother, on general issues that are both prevalent and relevant.
 An enchanting read, I turned the last page within 3 hours of opening the first one.
 From friends and other reviews on the internet, the book seems to be a hilarious and satirist take on life situations that every person has already experienced in the past or is likely to find themselves in the future.
-To me parts of this book came across as deep seated and here I present the 11 statements made by Mrs. Funnybones which were most compelling and thought provoking.
+To me, parts of Mrs. Funnybones, the book came across as deep seated and here I present the 11 statements made by Mrs. Funnybones which were most compelling and thought provoking.
 These are not in any order of preference and do not mean to demean the beliefs of any other individual.
 This list is just a reflection of what has lingered on in my conscience and are self explanatory.
 Incase of any further explanations and discussions please feel free to post your views –

 We grow up listening to words like ‘respect’, ‘obedience’ and ‘tradition’.
 Can we not add the words ‘communication’, ‘unconditional love’ and ‘support’ to this list.